Gary Glitter: Early work as Paul Raven

 By the time he was 16, Gadd was already performing at London clubs.
 His career grew as he appeared at such venues as the Two I's in Soho, and the Laconda and Safari Clubs.
 His repertoire consisted of early rock and roll standards and gentle ballads.
 Gadd gained his first break when film producer Robert Hartford-Davis discovered him and financed a recording session for Decca Records.
 In January 1960, at 15, under the stage name Paul Raven, he released his first single, "Alone in the Night".

 A year later, with a new manager, Vic Billings, he signed a new recording contract with Parlophone and worked with record producer George Martin, before Martin's association with the Beatles.
 Martin produced two singles, "Walk on Boy" and "Tower of Strength", but neither sold very well, and Gadd's recording career as Paul Raven stalled.
 By 1964, he was reduced to working as an assistant, and playing the warm-up for the British music television programme Ready Steady Go!
 He did numerous television commercials and film auditions, and in the course of those activities met arranger and record producer Mike Leander, who eventually helped revive his career.
-He auditioned for the role of the protagonist in the film Privilege (1967), which was written and directed by Peter Watkins, known for the television drama The War Game.

 Still using the name Paul Raven, Gadd joined the Mike Leander Show Band in early 1965.
 He was then deputised to produce a few recording sessions by such artists as Thane Russell and a Scottish freakbeat band, the Poets.
 After Leander's group disbanded, he formed Boston International with saxophonist John Rossall, and spent the following five years touring the UK and West Germany, recording occasionally.
 From 1968 to 1970, several singles including "Musical Man", "Goodbye Seattle" and a cover version of the Beatles' "Here Comes the Sun" were released, his name briefly changed to Paul Monday.
 He sang the role of a priest in the original 1970 concept album of Jesus Christ Superstar.